The Opportunity Cost of Holding Excess Cash

 When Holding Extra Cash Is Rational (Three Scenarios)

-1. Major planned expense within 3 years: You're buying a house in 18 months and need $80,000 for down payment.
-Keep it in high-yield savings or 1-year CDs.
+1. Major planned expense within 3 years: You're buying a house in 18 months and need $80,000 for a down payment.
+Keep it in high-yield savings or short-term CDs.
 Stocks could drop 20% the month before you need it—the opportunity cost is worth avoiding that sequence risk.

-2. Extreme risk aversion + short time horizon: You're 68, retired, and psychologically cannot tolerate seeing your portfolio drop 30%.
-A 30-50% cash allocation is defensible (though bonds are usually better—they earn 5-6% vs cash's 3-4% and still provide stability).
+2. Very short time horizon in retirement: You're 68, retired, and psychologically cannot tolerate a 30% portfolio drop.
+A larger cash allocation is defensible, though bonds typically earn more (5-6% vs cash's 3-4%) while still providing stability.

-3. Economic hedge during rare events: If you're convinced a severe recession is imminent (2008-level), moving to 20-30% cash temporarily makes sense.
-But this is market timing, and data shows even professionals get it wrong more than right.
+3. Temporary defensive positioning: If you're concerned about severe recession, holding 20-30% cash temporarily is an option.
+But this is market timing, and data shows even professionals get it wrong more often than not.
 The 2020 COVID crash recovered within 6 months—cash holders who fled missed the entire rebound.

-The test: If you can't articulate a specific date/purpose for the cash (not "maybe someday" but "down payment on house in March 2027"), it's excess and should be invested.
+The test: If you can't name a specific date and purpose for the cash (not "maybe someday" but "down payment in March 2027"), it's excess and should be invested.

-As of December 2025, high-yield savings accounts pay 4-5% and money market funds yield ~4.8%.
-This feels competitive with stocks (which have no guaranteed return).
-But this is recency bias—comparing a guaranteed 4.8% to volatile 10% average.
+As of late 2025, high-yield savings accounts pay 4-5% and money market funds yield roughly 4.8%.
+This feels competitive with stocks.
+But it's recency bias—comparing a guaranteed 4.8% to a volatile 10% historical average.

-Historical pattern: Cash yields spiked to 14%+ in 1981 (fighting inflation).
-Investors who fled stocks for cash "locked in" those rates for 1 year, then watched yields plummet to 3% by 1993.
-Meanwhile, stocks rallied 400%+ from 1982-1999.
-"High" cash rates are temporary; stock returns compound indefinitely.
+Historical pattern: Cash yields spiked above 14% in 1981 as the Fed fought inflation.
+Investors who fled stocks to "lock in" those rates enjoyed them briefly, then watched yields plummet to 3% by 1993.
+Meanwhile, stocks rallied over 400% from 1982-1999.
+High cash rates are temporary; stock returns compound indefinitely.

-2. Identify short-term needs (<3 years): Down payment, tuition, car purchase.
+- Identify short-term needs (under 3 years): Down payment, tuition, car purchase.
 Keep those in savings or CDs.

 Log into your bank account and add up all cash holdings (checking, savings, CDs, money market).
-Subtract your emergency fund target (3-6 months expenses).
-If the remainder is >$10,000, open your brokerage app and transfer at least half of the excess into a target-date fund or balanced index fund today.
-Don't wait for "the right time"—every month you delay costs you 0.6% (7% annual opportunity cost / 12 months).
+Subtract your emergency fund target (3-6 months of expenses).
+If the remainder exceeds $10,000, open your brokerage and transfer at least half of the excess into a target-date fund or balanced index fund today.
+Every month you delay costs roughly 0.6% in foregone returns (7% annual opportunity cost / 12 months).

 Sources: